Expression Rates of Neural Operators for Linear Elliptic PDEs in Polytopes: General bounds on the approximation network

-Kolmogorov $N$-widths of solutions sets of elliptic PDEs in polytopes, given a certain regularity of the input data $\cD\subset X$, can be bound in essentially two ways: (a) by estimating, via Lemma~\ref{lemma:Nwidth-holomorphic-general}, the $N$-widths of the solution set $\cU = \cS(\cD)$ under holomorphic map $\cS$, or (b) from the solution regularity in function spaces and piecewise polynomial approximation rates.
+Kolmogorov $N$-widths of solutions sets of elliptic PDEs in polytopes, given a certain regularity of the input data $\cK\subset X$, can be bounded in essentially two ways:

+(a) by estimating, via Lemma~\ref{lemma:Nwidth-holomorphic-general}, the $N$-widths of the solution set $\cU = \cS(\cK)$ under holomorphic map $\cS$, or (b) from the solution regularity in function spaces and piecewise polynomial approximation rates.

-We now obtain our first set of expression rate bounds for ONet construction in the preceding section, within the framework (a).
+We now obtain our first set of expression rate bounds, within the framework (a).
 Expression rate bounds obtained within framework (b) will be developed in Section~\ref{sec:polytopes} ahead.

 The next result (Theorem \ref{th:ON-input-Nwidth}) uses the $N$-width bound on solution sets under holomorphic maps, see Lemma~\ref{lemma:Nwidth-holomorphic-general}.
 To this end, we require that $\cS$ can be extended to a holomorphic operator.
-In particular, we suppose that $\alpha$ and $\beta$ are such that the following assumption is satisfied. \begin{assumption} (Holomorphy of the data-to-solution map) The data-to-solution map $\cS$ is real analytic from $\cDab$ to $Y$ and it admits a holomorphic and uniformly bounded extension from an open set $O\subset X^{\mathbb{C}} = X\otimes \{1, i\}$ into $Y^{\mathbb{C}} = Y\otimes \{1, i\}$, with $\cDab \subset O$. \end{assumption} Assumption \ref{assumption:holomorphy} is available in our setting for linear, second order divergence form PDEs.
-We recall Examples~\ref{ex:Diff} and \ref{ex:ReaDiff} for examples of elliptic PDEs where the preceding assumption holds.

-Under Assumption \ref{assumption:holomorphy}, bounds on the Kolmogorov $N$-widths of the solution set $\cU$ in $Y$ can be inferred from those of the data set $\cD$ in $X$, when the latter are algebraic. \begin{lemma} Let $0<\beta<\alpha<\infty$, with $\cS$ satisfying Assumption \ref{assumption:holomorphy}, and let $\cD\subset \cDab$ be a subset that is compact in the $X$-induced topology.
-Suppose algebraic decay of the data $N$-width of $\cD$ in $X$: there exist $C,s>0$ such that $d_N(\cD, X) \leq C N^{-s}$, for all $N\in\N$.
+In particular, we suppose that $\alpha$ and $\beta$ are such that the following assumption is satisfied. \begin{assumption} (Holomorphy of the data-to-solution map) The data-to-solution map $\cS$ is real analytic from $\cDab$ to $Y$ and it admits a holomorphic and uniformly bounded extension from an open set $O\subset X^{\mathbb{C}} = X\otimes \{1, i\}$ into $Y^{\mathbb{C}} = Y\otimes \{1, i\}$, with $\cDab \subset O$. \end{assumption} Assumption \ref{assumption:holomorphy} holds for linear, second order divergence form PDEs (see, e.g. \cite{Bacuta2017}).
+We next prove an existence result with quantitative size bounds for the approximation network of a neural operator emulating the coefficient-to-solution map of \eqref{eq:problem}.
+We do this under Assumption \ref{assumption:holomorphy} and requiring only an algebraic decay rate of the Kolmogorov $N$-widths of the input set $\cK$. \begin{theorem} Let $X$ be a uniformly convex Banach space.
+Let $0<\beta<\alpha<\infty$ and $\cS$ be such that Assumption \ref{assumption:holomorphy} holds.
+Let $\cKab\subset\cDab$ be a subset that is compact in the $X$-topology, with algebraic $N$-width decay $d_M(\cKab, X) \leq C_\cK M^{-s}$ for all $M\in\N$, with suitable constants $C_\cK, s>1$.
+Let $\rho=\ReLU$. \\ Then, for all $\epsilon\in(0,1)$, there exist $M_\epsilon, N_\epsilon \in \N$ and a $\ReLU$ neural operator